okohll/abdocs/content/docs/integrations/Setting-up-the-PULL-API.md

 ### Generate API descriptions
 For developers who use the Agilebase API to create and update data within Agilebase from a third party product, there’s now a way to further automate the process.

-Agilebase will now generate a [swagger.io](https://swagger.io/) compatible API description of any table you want to post to.
-That means if you deal with accounts for many Agilebase customers, you can with a common query get the API details needed to interact with them.
+Agilebase will now generate a [OpenAPI](https://www.openapis.org/) compatible API description of the view.

+When editing the view, in the _Use API_ panel, go to _OpenAPI Definition_ and you'll be able to download it.

-Just make a POST request to
+Alternatively, for anyone without an Agilebase login, make a GET request to

 /Agilebase/Public.ab with parameters

 * c = the company identifier (the table options screen will show this)
 * t = the table identifier (similarly shown by the options screen)
+* r = the view identifier
-* describe_table = true
+* describe_report = true

 and the ‘Authorization’ header set to the API key (if the table requires one).

-This also makes testing with [Postman](https://www.postman.com/) easier, since Postman can import a Swagger API description – so you don’t have to write a single line of code to test out an API.
+This also makes testing with [Postman](https://www.postman.com/) easier, since Postman can import a OpenAPI API description.
+You don’t have to write a single line of code to test out an API.